-Pvt.
-Lewis M. Wallisch was born on June 7, 1922, to William Wallisch & Helen Zierath-Wallisch.
+Sgt.
+Lewis Mark Wallisch was born on June 7, 1922, to William Wallisch & Helen Zierath-Wallisch.
 He had two brothers and a sister and lived at 1302 South Center Avenue in Janesville, Wisconsin.

 When Lewis was eighteen, he joined the Wisconsin National Guard’s 32nd Tank Company in Janesville.
 His reason for doing this was that his cousin was in the National Guard and that he liked the idea of earning a little extra money when he drilled.
-He was a senior in high school when the company was called to federal service, in the fall of 1940, and received his diploma while at Fort Knox, Kentucky.
+He was a senior in high school when the company was called to federal service and left school.

 Lewis recalled that the biggest task at Ft.
 Knox facing the members of the 192nd, was that each company had to get used to each other.
 During this process of adjustment, the members of the different companies often were involved in fistfights.
 As time passed, the fights ended as the members of the battalion became friends.

 According to Lewis, each company was made up of three platoons of thirty men.
 Each company had the same number of tanks assigned to it.
 The one exception was Headquarters Company which had three assigned tanks.
 One of these tanks was the tank commanded by Lewis.

 It was also at this time that all the battalion had 16 operational tanks and the first men from selective service were assigned to the company.
 On January 10th, these men took their first tank ride and all of them had the chance to drive the tanks.
 They would permanently join the company in March 1941.